-As data grows in volume, velocity and complexity, the field of data science is booming.
+As data grows in volume, velocity and complexity, the data-science field is booming.

 “Data science unlocks the immense potential of data in solving societal challenges and large-scale complex problems across virtually every domain, from business, technology, science and engineering to healthcare, government and many more,” Chau said.

-The free teaching materials cover fundamental and advanced topics in data collection and preprocessing, accelerated data science with RAPIDS, GPU-accelerated machine learning, data visualization and graph analytics.
+The free teaching materials cover fundamental and advanced topics in data collection and preprocessing, accelerated data science with RAPIDS, scalable and distributed computing, GPU-accelerated machine learning, data visualization and graph analytics.

 Content also covers culturally responsive topics such as fairness and data bias, as well as challenges and important individuals from underrepresented groups.